Mercury-free gold is in Vogue!

 In Why Mercury-Free Gold Is the Future of Sustainable Jewelry, Vogue magazine reported on Pure Earth’s collaboration with superstar model Molly Bair, and 21 leading designers to curate a special collection of jewelry crafted using recycled, Fairtrade, or mercury-free gold.

-The Pure Earth Heavy Metal auction featuring the special collection is now open, and will accept bids until April 24, 2017.
-Funds raised will go towards supporting Pure Earth’s work in some of the world’s worst polluted places, including our efforts reducing mercury from artisanal gold mining.
+Each year, Pure Earth releases a special collection of responsible jewelry for auction.
+Funds raised support Pure Earth’s work in some of the world’s worst polluted places, including efforts reducing mercury from artisanal gold mining.

 Tacking the global mercury problem from both ends – supply and demand.